 How to Spell Rendezvous

-Spelling “rendezvous” might feel like a puzzle!
+Spelling rendezvous might feel like a puzzle!
 The main trick is remembering the ‘z’ is there, but you don’t pronounce it.

 So it’s spelled R-E-N-D-E-Z-V-O-U-S. It’s easy to miss out on that sneaky ‘z’ or flip the letters, but with some practice, you’ll get used to it.

-Correct Pronunciation of Rendezvous
+Correct Pronunciation of How to Pronounce Rendezvous in English

-“Rendezvous” is a French word that has made its way into the English language, and like many loanwords, it can be tricky to pronounce.
+Rendezvous is a French word that has made its way into the English language, and like many loanwords, it can be tricky to pronounce.

 The correct pronunciation of “rendezvous” is “rahn-dey-voo” (IPA: /ˈrɒn.deɪ.vuː/).